rafiq10/sql-trabsaction-levels/README.md

 - snapshot transactions reading data do not block other transactions from writing data
 - transactions writing data do not block snapshot transactions from reading data
 - If no waiting is acceptable for the SELECT operation but the last committed data is enough to be displayed, this isolation level may be appropriate.

+## Phenomenas:
+1. dirty read
+    A transaction reads data written by a concurrent uncommitted transaction.
+2. nonrepeatable read
+    A transaction re-reads data it has previously read and finds that data has been modified by another transaction (that committed since the initial read).
+3. phantom read
+    A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed due to another recently-committed transaction.
+4. serialization anomaly
+    The result of successfully committing a group of transactions is inconsistent with all possible orderings of running those transactions one at a time.